Do you know your Tarot Birth Card?

 ⇢ A Lover (Life Path 6) could either charm or exasperate you.

-⇢ An Empress’s (Life Path 3) sociable nature might not be your cup of tea.
+⇢ An Empress’s (Life Path 3) very sociable nature might not be your cup of tea.

 ⇢ You’d help a Chariot (Life Path 7) find more depth in their ideas, and in turn, they might encourage you to do more with your learning – you’d be an argumentative but very respectful couple.